fenghen360/HomBlocks/README.md

 ```
 -in=Xenarthrans.mauve.out
 ```
-HomBlocks will reuse Xenarthrans.mauve.out as input to do co-exist LCB detection with length filter criteria. <br/>
+HomBlocks will reuse Xenarthrans.mauve.out as input to do co-exist LCB detection with length filter criteria (-min=200). <br/>

 ##### 4. Results with setting ##----PartitionFinder## parameter